 Corofin is located within an area identified as having high landscape suitability for bat species.
 All bat species are sensitive to light pollution and will avoid brightly lit areas.
 Inappropriate lighting around roosts may cause abandonment and lighting along commuting routes may cause preferred foraging areas to be abandoned, thus increasing energetic costs for bats (Schofield, 2008).
-Any proposals to install flood lighting on these sites must adhere to the Bats & Lighting - Guidance Notes for: Planners, engineers, architects, and developers with respect to lighting (Bat Conservation Ireland, Dec 2010).
+Any proposals to install flood lighting on these sites must adhere to the Bats

+& Lighting - Guidance Notes for: Planners, engineers, architects, and developers with respect to lighting (Bat Conservation Ireland, Dec 2010).

-Bus Eireann provides a regular bus service to and from Galway City, Ennis and Kilkee and Clare Local Link also provides a regular service to Ennis as well as Lisdoonvarna and Miltown Malbay.
+Bus Eireann provides a regular bus service to and from Galway City, Ennis and Kilkee and TFI Clare-Local Link Limerick Clare also provides a regular service to Ennis as well as Lisdoonvarna and Miltown Malbay through its C14 service on Saturdays and C5 service on Tuesdays.
 While there is an identified need for additional public transport services, the existing services offer the potential to provide an alternative to the private car and encourage a modal shift to a more sustainable transport option.